-Our instrumental programme is for 14-18 year old orchestral musicians who will form orchestral and chamber ensembles.
+Our Orchestral programme is for 14-18 year old musicians with a passion for orchestral playing.

 Dates: 22 July - 12 August 2018

 Under the direction of some of the UK's top conductors and leaders, our Orchestral Programme offers a unique opportunity for young musicians.
 During this intensive three-week programme, talented young people from all over the world come together for an immersive experience of music-making at its best.

 World class conductors